-APM Registered Project Professional (RPP) 2nd edition was launched in February 2017 and is a pan-sector standard that demonstrates responsible leadership and the competencies necessary for effective project, programme or portfolio management - including the ability to manage a complex project and ability to use appropriate tools, processes and techniques.
+The APM Registered Project Professional (RPP) 2nd edition standard is a pan-sector standard aligned to the APM Competence Framework 2nd edition which recognises the diverse paths individuals take into the profession.
+It allows holders to demonstrate responsible leadership and the competencies necessary for effective project, programme or portfolio management - including the ability to manage a complex project and ability to use appropriate tools, processes and techniques.

-RPP robustly assesses all elements of the APM FIVE Dimensions of Professionalism in a single standard and raises the bar of project professionalism, thereby enhancing professional status and recognition.
-APM has launched the refreshed RPP standard so that it aligns to the APM Competence Framework 2nd edition and recognises the diverse paths individuals take into the profession, offering a new developmental route into RPP.
+RPP robustly assesses all elements of the APM FIVE Dimensions of Professionalism and raises the bar of project professionalism, thereby enhancing professional status and recognition.

 Senior project manager